Evert-R/milestone-four/README.md

 - View a user list
 - View a user list for marketing mail (user has option)
 - Pagination

 ## Project structure
-This project was written in Python 3.8.1 using Django 3.0.7 It is divided into 7 apps.
+This project was written in Python 3.8.1 using Django 3.0.7

+It is divided into 7 apps:

 ###### frontend
   - about